Liberal Party (Bourbon Restoration): Societies

 In 1818, a number of radical deputies and peers, including the Marquis de La Fayette, Jacques-Charles Dupont de l'Eure, the Marquis d'Argenson, and Jacques-Antoine Manuel, formed connections with several secret societies: L'Union (The Union), Les Amis de la Presse (The Friends of the Press), and Les Amis de la Vérité (The Friends of the Truth).
-These secret societies, about which little is known, included some Freemasons, and a large number of old imperial French Army officers on half-pay.
+These secret societies, about which little is known, included some Freemasons, and a large number of former French Imperial Army officers on half-pay.
 Their programme was vague.
 Some were Bonapartists, and a lesser number were Republicans.
 All agreed in their hatred of the present régime and in their devotion to the Tricolor.
 Several of these secret societies united to start a military uprising in Alsace in 1821, but it failed completely.

 In 1821, there was founded at Saumur in the Pays de la Loire, a new secret society, the Chevaliers de la Liberté (Knights of Liberty).
 This was soon united with the other secret societies into a large organisation on the model of the Italian Carbonari.
 At the centre of this "French Carbornari" society was "La Haute Vente" or "The High Twenty", under which were the "Ventes Centrals" or "Central Twenty", and finally the "Ventes Particulières" or "Twenty Individuals".
 All France was soon covered by the network of these societies.
 The recruits were largely soldiers, though many were also lawyers, doctors, and journalists.
 No effort was made to affiliate the working classes.
 The prosperity which prevailed at the time, the general bourgeoisie fear of revolution, and the indifference of the peasants, kept the movement from gaining any great national following.
 Among the members were the Marquis de La Fayette and a group of deputies, Victor Cousin the philosopher, Augustin Thierry the historian, and Jean-Antoine Dubois and Dubois, who in 1824 founded The Globe.
 Every member swore to absolute secrecy and obedience to orders, and all agreed to keep ready a gun and fifty cartridges.
 The symbolism, which was elaborate and included secret passwords and handshakes, was all imitated from the Freemasonic lodges.

 Electoral results

-Portrait of Benjamin Constant c.
-1820, just before the 1820 legislative elections where he led the party during their tenure as a major opposition group in the Chamber.
+c.
+1820 portrait of Benjamin Constant made just before the 1820 legislative elections where he led the party during their tenure as a major opposition group in the Chamber.
 Constant was described as an outspoken member of the Chamber, and the Ultras constantly tried to silence him.